pbiron/wordpress-exporter-v2/README.md

 1. Exports [WXR 1.3-proposed][] instances.
 1. Uses a real streaming XML serializer (instead of echo statements) to generate the XML.
+	Ultimately, I'd like to define a full-blown XML API.
+See the `@todo` at the start of ./includes/export.php for some ideas on that XML API.
 1. Provides hooks that allow plugins to add extension markup to the generated WXR instance, e.g., rows from custom tables that are associated with various content included in the output.